Harry Fonseca

 1982 "Night of the First Americans," John F. Kennedy Center for the Performing Arts, Washington, DC

-1982 Elaine Horwitch Gallery, Scottsdale, AZ
+1982 "Joe Baker, David P. Bradley, Harry Fonseca and R Lee White," Elaine Horwitch Gallery, Scottsdale, AZ

 1982 “New Works by a New Generation,” Norman MacKenzie Art Gallery.
 Regina, Sask, Canada.

 1981-1982 “Confluences of Tradition and Change: 24 American Indian Artists,” Richard L. Nelson Gallery.
 Traveled to the C.N.
-Gorman Museum, University of California, Davis, CA, Museum of the Southwest, Midland, TX, American Indian Community House, New York, NY, Brunnier Gallery, Iowa State University, Ames, IA.
+Gorman Museum, University of California, Davis, CA, Museum of the Southwest, Midland, TX, American Indian Community House, New York, NY, Brunnier Gallery, Iowa State University, Ames, IA

 1981 “Moccasins and Boots,” Suzanne Brown Gallery.
 Scottsdale, AZ